Blog – Posted on Thursday, Jan 31

-When Paksenarrion, aka Paks, finds herself locked into an undesirable arranged marriage, she has no choice but to flee — and what better way to protect herself than by joining a company of mercenaries?
+In Elizabeth Moon's epic trilogy, Paksenarrion, aka Paks, finds herself locked into an undesirable arranged marriage.
+She has no choice but to flee — and what better way to protect herself than by joining a company of mercenaries?
 Paks soon realizes that she herself is a gifted paladin, and uses her skills to help her comrades and instate the rightful heir to the throne: her friend and commander Kieri.

-27. Demon War Cycle by Peter V. Brett
+27. The Demon Cycle by Peter V. Brett

 28. Discworld by Terry Pratchett

 Just when you think there’s nothing else fresh in the fantasy genre, along comes Discworld.
 This series pokes fun at classic fantasy tropes: there’s a talentless, cowardly wizard who’s constantly forced into adventures, a skeletal personification of death who rides a horse named Binky, and the entire story takes place on a disc-shaped planet atop four elephants… which themselves stand on top of a turtle.
 So if you ever get tired of Chosen Ones and medieval-ish settings, just remember there’s always Discworld.

 29. Dreamblood by N.K.
 Jemisin

 Ehiru is a peacekeeper in the city of Gujaareh, amassing the city’s collective magic and using it as a shield against the corrupt.
 Yet when people start dying in their dreams, allegedly in sacrifice to the “dream-goddess” Hananja, Ehiru must go above and beyond the call of duty to discover who’s responsible and what their end goal actually is.
 Dreamblood is a powerful story by a master fantasist.